sp4wn-owner/Spawn/README.md

 - Breadboard
 - Battery or power supply with respective connectors (I'm using a USB breakout to power the motors from the battery)
 - Breadboard jumper wires
+- Soldering iron (If you'd like to fuse the wires to the motor connectors so they don't disconnect)

 ### From a clean install of Debian (I'm using the headless version), update your Pi
 ```bash